smartdevicelink/rpc_spec/README.md

 Message Type: **request**

 Requests the current list of resident filenames for the registered app.
-            Not supported on first generation SYNC vehicles.
+            Not supported on first generation SDL enabled vehicles.

 ##### Parameters